Witnessing & Mediation Service

-Please email the ICMTA administrator at email@example.com to request a list of mediators.
+Please email the ICMTA Office Manager at firstname.lastname@example.org to request a list of mediators.

-The administrator will then send you a list of qualified mediators and/or organisations that offer mediation.
+The Office Manager will then send you a list of qualified mediators and/or organisations that offer mediation.

-It is up to you to contact a mediator and set up a meeting time either in person, or by phone, Skype etc.
+It is up to you to contact a mediator and set up a meeting time either in person, or by phone, Zoom etc.